Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 -

-Additional features and/or attractions which can be incorporated into the track design on the site to attract users and keep interest and progression high for many years to come including a bike repair workshop and bmx coaching sessions, kiosk style cafe, toilets and community space.
+Additional features and attractions which can be incorporated into the tracks projects on site to attract new users and keep interest progression high for many years to come including a bike repair workshop and bmx coaching sessions, kiosk style cafe, toilets and community space.

-For the last four years, MaxTrax have been working hard behind the scenes with the city council, bike track designers, landscape architects, local councillors and stakeholders to develop a plan to create the cycle track that is now starting to take shape bringing in the professionals to put the spades in the ground as of 15th September 2025.
+For the last four years, MaxTrax have been working hard behind the scenes with the city council, bike track designers, landscape architects, local councillors and stakeholders to develop a plan to create a track that will last for years.
+This is now starting to take shape bringing in the professionals to put the spades in the ground as of 15th September 2025.

 MaxTrax registered as an organisation in June 2021 and has grown a strong team of people to pave the way forward.
 If you would like to get involved and be part of our journey into the future then please drop us a message.